davidcai/blog/content/posts/router-dynamic-templates.md

 ## EVEN BETTER SOLUTION

 Having `ngInclude` in `templateProvder` function feels still a bit hackish to me.
-The ideal solution is to specify a template URL, and then let Angular fetch the content for me.
+The ideal solution is to specify a template URL, and then let Angular fetch the content.
 However, sending separate HTTP requests just to fetch templates seems to be unnecessary web traffic.
-It will be better if the template content can be cached in the $templateCache service, and all I need to do is `$templateCache.get('templateUrl')`:
+It will be better if the template content can be cached in the $templateCache service; and then, all I need to do is `$templateCache.get('templateUrl')`:

 ~~~js
 $stateProvider.state('home', {